 USC Lancaster will provide strategic leadership in setting the direction for higher education in its six-county service region.
-As USC Lancaster approaches its golden anniversary, it does so with realization that it has not yet reached its full potential.
-Moreover, USCL recognizes that economic transformation in its service region translates into increased demand for more diversified degree programs.
+As USC Lancaster enters its second half-century of service, it does so with realization that it has not yet reached its full potential.
+Economic transformation in our service region translates into increased demand for more diversified degree programs.
 By actively engaging customers and stakeholders, USC Lancaster will partner with community leaders and organizations in analyzing 21st century challenges and opportunities, both for the university and the community as a whole.
 Working in cooperation with the Lancaster County Commission on Higher Education and the Educational Foundation of the University of South Carolina Lancaster, the university's planning will focus on excellence in higher education, strong financial management, and continued growth in service to the region, service to USC and service the state of South Carolina.
 USC Lancaster will offer health and wellness programs, cultural events and university facilities for the betterment of and enjoyment by students and citizens.
 In partnership with the Educational Foundation, USCL will endow faculty chairs, establish a multi-million dollar general endowment fund, expand the physical plant and intensify campus beautification programs.
 In cooperation with the Lancaster County Commission on Higher Education, USCL will ensure cost-effective operations and maintenance of the physical plant maximize energy conservation.